dang1412/ccex-api/README.md

 Bitbank, Binance, Bitfinex, Coinbase (Gdax), Coincheck...

 # Usage
-This library is designed to be usable in both nodejs and browser (with frontend framework like Angular, React, Vue,...) environments
+This library is designed to be usable in both nodejs and browser (with frontend framework like Angular, React, Vue,...
+The umd javascript file coming later) environments.
+When used in browser environment, the browser must support for native [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) and [websocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket)
 ## Installation
 ```
 npm i --save ccex-api